Geometry of the Space of Sections of Twistor Spaces with Circle Action: The hyperholomorphic line bundle and the energy functional

 \subsection{An alternative construction of Hitchin's meromorphic connection}

-We can reverse the above constructions to obtain the meromorphic Hitchin connection on a hyperholomorphic bundle over the twistor space $Z$ of a hyperk\"ahler manifold with a rotating circle action.
+We can reverse the above constructions to obtain the meromorphic Hitchin connection on a~hyperholomorphic bundle over the twistor space $Z$ of a hyperK\"ahler manifold with a rotating circle action.
 We only sketch the steps, as the technical details are already explained above.
-The necessary twistor data are: \begin{itemize} \item the twistor space $Z$ of a hyperk\"ahler manifold with a rotating circle action;
+The necessary twistor data are \begin{itemize}\itemsep=0pt \item the twistor space $Z$ of a hyperK\"ahler manifold with a rotating circle action; \item the twisted relative holomorphic symplectic form $\omega \in H^0\bigl(Z, \bigl(\bigwedge^2 T_{\varpi}^*\bigr)(2)\bigr).$ \end{itemize} Adding the additional structure of a ``prequantum'' hyperholomorphic line bundle $\mathcal L$, we obtain from the Atiyah--Ward construction that $\text{ev}^*\mathcal L \longrightarrow \mathcal S^0$ is equipped with the holomorphic connection $\pi_2^*\nabla^{\rm AW}$.
+From Theorem~\ref{AWH}, we have